 Six weeks on, however, things are already looking very different.

 A long time ago, I spent a year studying in Canada and I remember feeling quite indignant when local relatives were not available at short notice.
 They were OLD, for goodness sake.
 What could they possibly be doing that meant I could not visit when it suited me?
-I suspected they were just being awkward, but the younger son announced he was coming home for a few days this month and I had to tell him, I’ll be in Florida.
-Wayhay! – How the tables turn.
+I suspected they were just awkward.
+But then my younger son announced he was coming home for a few days this month.
+I had to tell him I’ll be in Florida.

-I’m not even a first time empty nester, as both sons lived away from home while they were studying.
-Son number one left to go to University the year I also decided to leave the family home and live only with my younger son in an apartment for which I shall always have fond memories….we fought like cats and dogs.
+I’m not even a first-time empty nester, as both sons lived away from home while they were studying.
+My first son left to go to University the same year that I moved into an apartment with my younger son.
+I shall always have fond memories — we fought like cats and dogs.

-My elder boy was so visibly, tangibly happy to be independent that I reveled in his freedom, but to be a working mother with a 16-year-old “flatmate” brought all sorts of challenges before he too won a place at University.
+My elder boy was so visibly, tangibly happy to be independent.
+I reveled in his freedom.
+But as a working mother, a 16-year-old “flatmate” brought all sorts of challenges.

 Thankfully, we all somehow managed to remain friends.
-Both boys came home for extended holidays and when younger son found himself unemployed five years later as a graduate, he came home to live full-time.
+Both boys came home for extended holidays.
+And when the younger son found himself unemployed five years later as a graduate, he came home to live full-time.
 Son number one had moved home earlier, complete with live-in girlfriend, for a month.
 Son number two returned for 3 months and stayed 15.

 Somehow, I suspect it won’t happen again.
-My role as live-in parent, and as the supportive daughter of parents, is done.
+I’ve fulfilled my role as a live-in parent and supportive daughter of parents.
 And I’m far from sad.